Restaurant Used Oil Collection

 Rebate or transaction record..
 Documents any commodity value returned on collected oil, useful for reconciling vendor invoices and confirming the hauler is treating your oil as a recyclable commodity rather than a disposal stream.

-Top restaurant used cooking oil collection violations in Monterey Park
+Top restaurant used oil collection violations in Monterey Park

-Using an unregistered hauler — any collection performed by a vendor not registered with CalRecycle is treated as improper disposal under California Health & Safety Code §118945, regardless of intent, with fines up to $10,000.
+Using an unlicensed transporter — any collection performed by a vendor not licensed by CDFA is treated as improper disposal under California Health & Safety Code §114197, regardless of intent, with fines up to $10,000.

-Manifest records not retained for three years — LA County Environmental Health expects a complete paper or digital trail; operators who switched haulers frequently often have gaps that draw citations.
+Manifest records not kept for every load — LA County Environmental Health expects a complete paper or digital trail; operators who switched haulers frequently often have gaps that draw citations.

 Oil stored in unapproved containers or staged near floor drains — common in the compact kitchens behind Atlantic Boulevard banquet halls, where space pressure leads to improvised storage that fails inspection.